YuriyAvengeR/Twitter-to-Discord/README.md

 > [!CAUTION]
 > If you consider running my .exe file unsafe, you can create it yourself.

-Clone my repository and install the libraries from the requirements.txt file if your IDE didn't do it during cloning.
+- Clone my repository and install the libraries from the requirements.txt file.

-Enter the following command in the terminal:
+- Enter the following command in the terminal:
-_pyinstaller --noconfirm --onefile --windowed --name "Twitter to Discord" "path to python file "tray_version.py"_ Where path to python tray_version.py file.
+_pyinstaller --noconfirm --onefile --windowed --name "Twitter to Discord" "path to python file "tray_version.py"_ Where the path to the python tray_version.py file.
 For example: _pyinstaller --noconfirm --onefile --windowed --name "Twitter to Discord" "F:/Twittertodiscordl/tray_version.py"_

-Wait for the creation of the .exe file based on my script, which you can inspect for malicious code before use.
+- Please wait for the creation of the .exe file based on my script, which you can inspect for malicious code before use.
 After completion, your .exe file will be in the project directory in the 'dist' folder."

 > [!TIP]
 > There is also a terminal version available!